KnowledgeForwardSolutions/CheckDigits.Net/README.md

 In addition, if the value is not the correct length (two lines of either 44 or 36 characters, plus line separator characters matching the LineSeparator property) then the method will return false.

+The ICAO 9303 Machine Readable Visa algorithm only supports validation of check digits and does support calculation of check digits.

 #### Details